Rash Behari Bose

 Rashbehari Bose (/rɑːʃ bihɑːri ˈboʊs/; 25 May 1886 – 21 January 1945) was an Indian revolutionary leader and freedom fighter who fought against the British Empire.
 He was one of the key organisers of the Ghadar Mutiny and founded the Indian Independence League.
-Bose also led the Indian National Army (INA) which was formed in 1942 under Mohan Singh.
+Bose helped organise the Indian National Army (INA), which was formed in 1942 under Mohan Singh.

 He was behind the Delhi-Lahore Conspiracy to assassinate the Viceroy of India, Lord Hardinge, in 1912.
-After the failed assassination attempt, Bose fled to Imperial Japan.
+After the failed assassination attempt, Bose moved to Imperial Japan.
 He sided with Azad Hind against Britain in World War II.

 Birth and ancestry

-Rash Behari Bose was born in Subaldaha village of Purba Bardhaman district, now in West Bengal, India, on 25 May 1886.
+Rash Behari Bose was born in a Bengali Kayastha family in Subaldaha village of Purba Bardhaman district, now in West Bengal, India, on 25 May 1886.
 Bose grew up during the severe pandemics and famines of the British Raj.
 It fuelled his dislike for British rule.
 His father's name was Binod Behari Bose and mother was Bhubaneswari Devi.
 Tinkori Dasi was Rashbehari Bose's foster mother.